spgriffs/energryAwarnessTest/process.md

 * Must-Have Features.
 List the features without which you would consider your project to be a failure.
 * Optional Features.
 List the features which you consider to be nice to have, but not critical.

+## Must Have Features ##

+* A way for the user to compare different appliances side by side.
+* A way for the user to select which appliances to compare.
+* A way for the user to see trends over time.
+* A way fot the user to see total energy usage when using selected appliances.

+## Optional Features ##
+* An interactive game to guess which appliance usage is shown
+* Beautiful animations and transitions.

 ### Notes From Tuesdays Meeting
  * Create a simple game out of the data (match the signal to the electronic)
  * Animated Heat map - showing the usage over time